 Dr. Gann received his PsyD in Clinical Psychology from the Wright Institute.Building off of both his dissertation research findings on and experience with therapeutic Hip Hop activity groups, Dr. Gann is leading Today’s Future Sound to continue such work and further advocate for its use, including expanded wellness/mental health, educational, economic and social justice applications.

-Today’s Future Sound (TFS) is a fiscal project of Friends of Oakland Parks and Recreation, a 501c3 based in Oakland, CA.
+Today’s Future Sound (TFS) is a fiscal project of the Oakland Parks and Recreation Foundation, a 501c3 based in Oakland, CA.